Geometry of Weighted Homogeneous Spaces: Weighted Homogeneous Spaces

-more generally the above analogy recommends the following. \begin{definition} Assume $\psi_H \in Hom(\Pi,\mathbb{Z}_+)$ be a positive dominant integral weight corresponding to $H \in C_+$.
+The meaning of the quotient in \eqref{eq:weightedG/B} has to be understood by \eqref{eq:torus-action} and this action is well-defined because of \eqref{eq:weylaction}.
+One can generalize this definition for a general parabolic, $P$.
+That introduces our first main definition. \begin{definition} [Main Result] Assume $\psi_H \in Hom(\Pi,\mathbb{Z}_+)$ be a positive dominant integral weight corresponding to $H \in C_+$.
 Define

-where the action of $T$ is given by \eqref{eq:thxalpha} and \eqref{eq:thxalpha_dos}. \end{definition} Assume the parabolic subgroup $P$ corresponds to the set of simple roots $\Pi \setminus I=J$.
-Let $R(P)$ be the roots with components in $J$ and denote by$U(P)$ be the Bruhat cell corresponding to the identity.
-Then $U(P) \cong \mathbb{C}^{|R(P)|}$.
-The $T$-action on the coordinates $x_{\alpha}$ are given by the same identity as \eqref{eq:thxalpha}.
-The actions of the Weyl group behaves as change of coordinates.
+where the action of $T$ is given by \eqref{eq:torus-action} and \eqref{eq:Weyl-action}. \end{definition} Assume the parabolic subgroup $P$ corresponds to the set of simple roots $\Pi \setminus I=J$.
+Let $R(P)$ (resp. $R(P)_+$) be the roots (resp. the positive roots) with support in $J$ and let $U(P)$ be the Bruhat cell corresponding to the identity.
+Then, $U(P) \cong \mathbb{C}^{|R(P)_+|}$.
+The $T$-action on the coordinates $x_{\alpha}$ are given by the same identity as in \eqref{eq:torus-action}.
+The actions of the Weyl group behave as a change of coordinates.
+The first question that we answer is the possibility of expressing the weighted homogeneous space as a compact quotient.
+It appears as our first result next. \begin{theorem} [Main Result] We have